Lazaros-Chalkidis/unraid-logsviewer/README.md

 - CSRF token protection on all API requests
 - Rate limiting (60 requests/minute per IP)
-- Origin validation — blocks cross-origin requests
+- Origin validation — blocks cross origin requests
 - Input validation with length limits on all parameters
 - Security headers on all API responses